 I cannot overemphasize the importance of socialization.
-A poorly socialized puppy that has not been properly exposed to different environmental experienc Deworming Date of dysfunctional behavior.
+A poorly socialized puppy that has not been properly exposed to different environmental experiences will likely have a lifetime of dysfunctional behavior.

 Primary socialization occurs from 3 to 6 weeks of age.
 All puppies are handled daily by adults and kids.
 Mom weaned the pups herself, so they have learned "no" from mom.